StupidRepo/3DS-MD/README.md

-# 3DS Theme Downloader (3DS TD)
+# 3DS Multi-Downloader (3DS MD)
-An easy-to-use theme downloader for the 3DS.
+An easy-to-use theme, .cia and .3dsx installer for the 3DS.

 # Setup
-To start using 3DS TD, follow the steps that correspond with your OS (operating system).
+To start using 3DS MD, follow the steps that correspond with your OS (operating system).
 ### WARNING!
 When downloading the .ZIP file (from this GitHub repository) and extracting it, make sure to make a folder called (exactly) `themes` (all lower case) in the folder it extracted to!
 ### Windows